viebel/blog.klipse.tech/_posts/2016-03-21-klipse-tutorial.md

 OK! now you need UI components:
-We build an om component that contains 4 textarea, one for input and one for each compile/eval results.
+Build an om component that contains 4 textarea, one for input and one for each compile/eval results.

 ~~~ clojure
 (defui CompilerUI